 - veggies – I always say, the more the merrier.
 Chopped spinach and mushrooms would be great to add to these.
 If you add a lot more veggies, you might need more tortillas for rolling.

-- greek yogurt – sour cream will work instead of greek yogurt, but it will bring down the protein and increase the fat some.
+- greek yogurt – sour cream will work instead, but it will bring down the protein and increase the fat.

-- shredded cheese – store-bought Mexican cheese blend will also work
+- shredded cheese – a store-bought Mexican cheese blend will also work.

 - steak fajitas